vsb-js/template-lab-05-2023w/README.md

 # lab-06 ORM

+* Database is stored in local file `starwars.sqlite3` and package `sequelize` can access to it
+  * You can check data in VSCode via plugin or find another tool how to check data in DB
+  * Check `starwars.sqlite3.sql` - script for creating DB and initial data in it
+  *
 ## TASKS
 ### TASK 1: Create model for PLANETS in file `src/models/planet.js`
 * Check `src/models/user.js` as example how to do it